Introduction to Mathematical Statistics

 Table 1: Grading scheme

-Grade Item Weights Description
+Grade Item Weight Description

-iClicker 5 Mixed Grading: Effort + Accuracy
+iClicker 5 Mixed grading: effort + accuracy

-Assignments 20 There will be 3–6 assignments
+Assignments 20 3-6 assignments

 iClicker: Clicker grades are based on both participation and correctness.
 Final clicker grades are calculated by multiplying participation points by the correctness scaling factor.